RillingDev/planning-poker/README.md

 ##### Usage

+A button "Load from Aha!" will appear next to the room name.
+It can be used to load the details of an Aha!
+ID or URL into the room.
 If the topic of a room is set to an Aha! idea ID or URL, a button to submit the average score to Aha! will show up after voting completes.